Home » Getting Your Degree » IBM SkillsBuild for Active Duty, Veterans, and Military Spouses

 End Results

-Over 700 organizations are authorized SkillBridge partners.
-You gainsoft skillsin a corporate environment and, ideally, slide directly into a full-time role the day after your terminal leave ends.
-It is the gold standard for those who know exactly which company or industry they want to join.
+Authorized organizations function as verified SkillBridge partners.
+You gain skills in a corporate environment and slide directly into a full-time role the day after your terminal leave ends.
+It is a direct route for those who know exactly which company or industry they want to join.

-• Guided Learning Experiences (GLEs): These are 10-week cohorts, like the AI Accelerator, which provide live instruction and mentorship.
+• Guided Learning Experiences (GLEs): These are structured, 10-week programs with live instruction, peer milestones, and direct technical mentorship.

 • Self-Paced Learning: Access to over 1,000 courses in Data Analytics, Cloud Computing, and Project Management.